VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 # Package design

 `PlantBiophysics.jl` is designed to ease the computations of biophysical processes in plants and other objects.
-It is part of the [Archimed platform](https://archimed-platform.github.io/), so it shares the same ontology (same concepts and terms).
+It uses `PlantSimEngine.jl`, so it shares the same ontology (same concepts and terms).

 ```@setup usepkg
+using PlantBiophysics, PlantSimEngine, PlantMeteo
-using PlantBiophysics
+using DataFrames
 ```

 ## Definitions

 ### Processes

-A process in this package defines a biological or a physical phenomena.
+A process is defined in PlantSimEngine as a biological or a physical phenomena.
 At this time `PlantBiophysics.jl` implements four processes:

 - light interception
 - energy balance